-The International Organization of Physical Therapy in Mental Health (IOPTMH), is a subgroup including 21 member countries: Australia, Austria, Belgium, Colombia, Denmark, Estonia, Finland, Greece, Iceland, Japan, Latvia, Mexico, The Netherlands, Norway, Poland, Spain, South Africa, Sweden, Switzerland, Turkey, UK.
+The International Organisation of Physiotherapy in Mental Health (IOPTMH), is a specialty group with the following member countries/territories: Argentina, Australia, Austria, Bangladesh, Belgium, Brazil, Chile, Colombia, Denmark, Estonia, Finland, Greece, Iceland, Japan, Latvia, Mexico, Netherlands, New Zealand, Norway, Spain, South Africa, Sweden, Switzerland, Turkey, UK.

-The IOPTMH was accepted as a subgroup at our 17th general meeting, in Amsterdam in 2011 and reconfirmed in 2015 and 2019.
+The IOPTMH was accepted as a specialty group at our 17th General Meeting, in Amsterdam in 2011 and reconfirmed in 2015 and 2019.

-The subgroup was developed from an international network of physiotherapists working in the field of psychiatry and mental health.
+The specialty group was developed from an international network of physiotherapists working in the field of psychiatry and mental health.

 Physiotherapy in mental health

 Physiotherapy in mental health is a specialty implemented in different health and mental health settings, psychiatry and psychosomatic medicine.
 It is person-centered and provided for children, adolescents, adults and older people with mild, moderate and severe, acute and chronic mental health problems, in primary and community care, inpatients and outpatients.

 Physiotherapists in mental health provide health promotion, preventive health care, treatment and rehabilitation for individuals, groups and in group therapeutic settings.
 Physiotherapists in mental health create a therapeutic relationship to provide assessment and services specifically related to the complexity of mental health within a supportive environment applying a model including biological and psycho-social aspects.